JuliaApproximation/FastGaussQuadrature.jl/README.md

 FastGauss
 =========
+THIS PACKAGE IS STILL UNDER DEVELOPMENT.
+IT IS YET TO BE EXTENSIVELY TESTED OR OPTIMIZED.

 A Julia package to compute 16-digit accurate Gauss nodes and weights.
 At the moment we have Gauss-Legendre and Gauss-Chebyshev implemented.

 ## Our Aim